Symfonos 3

 Then, we got root !

-to get the flag.txt
+Navigate to `/root` to get the `flag.txt`

 Congratulation !